aarontcopal2/congenial-octo-palm-tree/thyroid/readme.txt

-95.5% accuracy in test set
+95.5% accuracy in test set.